 In line with many new wineries, Stratus is eco-friendly, producing limited quantities of wine based on the true gravity-flow system.
 Since its founding in 2000, Stratus has acquired a reputation for high-end wines created under the direction of Loire Valley native, J-l Groux.2

-Thirty people paid $10,000.00 a plate for the pleasure of dinning with Prince Edward and Chef Michael Stadtlander was asked to prepare a ‘princely dinner’.
+Thirty people paid $10,000.00 a plate for the pleasure of dining with Prince Edward and Chef Michael Stadtlander was asked to prepare a ‘princely dinner’.

 I asked my friend, recording engineer and percussionist, Ray Dillard to join me.
 We would play quietly and sparsely on bells and gongs, but add occasional drum beats for frisson.
 It was fun, all of it, even with the intrusion of the worst storm I’d ever experienced.
-A tornadoesque fury from some ring of Dante that we avoided, thanks to the Stratus early warning weather radar and Michael’s apprentices, who carried our instrument ladened racks through the loading dock door into the winery Press Alley.
-I lived on a farm north of Toronto for twenty years, and had never seen winds and black, pitch black, skies such as these.
-Within minutes, the fund raiser transmogrified into plan B.
+A tornado from some ring of Dante swooped in, but was avoided, thanks to the Stratus early warning weather radar.
+Michael’s apprentices carried our instrument ladened racks through the loading dock door into the winery Press Alley.
+I lived on a farm north of Toronto for twenty years, and had never experienced winds and pitch black skies such as these.
+Within minutes, the fund raiser switched to plan B.

 The Prince arrived, met and spoke with the dinner party.4 With the help of servers from restaurants in the area, the meal was a spectacular success.
 During the amuse-bouche, the winds howled and the rains really did beat a tattoo.
 But the storm’s fury was matched by its brevity and when singers from the Shaw Festival began their dessert selections, all was calm.
 (They opened with Sondheim’s “Send in the Clowns”.
 From my distant perch, I smiled ruefully for my Nexus colleague William Cahn, who declares this his most disliked song.)